This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 A lot of links in my blog posts are affiliate links.
 This means that I earn a commission if an interested visitor follows that link and purchases a product or service.

 If you are not ready to join a program as an affiliate yet, then find out if it has a refer-a-friend program.

 A sponsored post is a post for which you get paid to write and publish.

-I’m afraid that I don’t have a lot of experience with how to find sponsors, but I imagine you find companies in your niche and contact them, offering your services.
+I’m afraid that I don’t have a lot of experience with finding sponsors, but I imagine you find companies in your niche and contact them, offering your services.

 Sell Products, eBooks, or Courses

-From what I read in income reports and related blog posts from other bloggers, selling eBooks and courses are a great way to generate income.
+From what I read in income reports and related blog posts from other bloggers, selling eBooks and courses is a great way to generate income.

 Doing this is a great way to monetize your expertise and knowledge.